jgulian/suz/README.md

 Because of this, beyond the requirements presented, it also requires clang be present on the system.

+The language currently supports
+ * Function calling
+ * If/While statements
+ * Foreign function interface
+ * Pointer manipulation both dereferencing and array dereferencing
+ * Tuple types, construction and accessing
+ * Pass by value and pass by reference

+I have several other features planned.
+The codebase is also not performant.
+For instance, the code generation for expressions is very liberal in it's use of allocations.

 Below is an example of the syntax.
 A lot more syntax can be found in the `test.suz` file.
+Note that there is type aliasing, but it is not complete, so while they can be defined, they can not be constructed or deconstructed.

 ```
 ext read_int() -> usize;